datag/confcan/README.md

 ## General usage

 	Usage: confcan.sh [OPTION...] <git-repository>

 	Options:
-            -t <timeout>
+		-t <timeout>      (Default: 5)
-                Timeout in seconds before action is triggered (Default: 5) -a <directory>
+		    Timeout in seconds before action is triggered.
+		-a <directory>    (Default: .)
-                Directory (relative) watched by inotifywait and provided to 'git add' (can be specified multiple times; Default: .)
+		    Directory (relative) watched by inotifywait and provided to 'git add'.
+		    This option can be specified multiple times.
 		-i
-                Initialize Git repository and creates directories specified by '-a' (base directory must exist)
+		    Initialize Git repository and creates directories specified by '-a'.
+		    The base directory must exist.
 		-c
-                Stage and commit all changes before monitoring -e
+		    Stage and commit all changes before monitoring.
-                Events inotifywait should listen to
+		-e <events>       (Default: create,close_write,moved_to,move_self,delete)
+		    Comma separated list of events 'inotifywait' should listen to.
-                See man page of 'inotifywait' for available events (Default: create,close_write,moved_to,move_self,delete)
+		    See man page of 'inotifywait' for available events.
 		-v
-                Be verbose (given multiple times increases verbosity level)
+		    Be verbose.
+Verbosity level increases when specified multiple times.

 ## Examples